Once kneaded and proofed, coconut bake can be made in a preheated oven at 400°F for 20 to 30 minutes.

 - all purpose flour

-Step 2: Remove the white coconut meat using a small paring knife or a coconut meat extractor (get any of these on Amazon).
+Step 2: Remove the white coconut meat using a small paring knife or a coconut meat extractor.
 Insert the knife between the meat and the shell and move slowly, twisting slightly to pry the meat out.

 Step 3: Cut the coconut meat into small pieces (you can peel the brown skin on the back of the coconut if you like).